 - Tenant Use.
 I like to call this the “Clapton Clause” (based on the song, “It’s in the Way That You Use It”).
 How a tenant can use the space, and the purpose of the lease, should be specifically stated.
 This can protect a landlord where a tenant is using the space for an unauthorized use.
 A clear use clause can also protect a tenant if the landlord’s actions prevent, or substantially interfere with, the tenant’s possession, use, and enjoyment of the premises for the purposes for which they were leased.
 Obviously, a clause restricting or specifying the use of the premises, versus a clause giving the tenant discretion as to its use of the premises involve different considerations, which should be carefully negotiated on a case-by-case basis.
 Of course, it is critical to know whether the commercial space may even be used for the type of business intended at the premises, which is why it is also important to determine whether there are any restrictions – by the landlord or by law – which would prevent or interfere with the purpose of the use of the premises.

-The business lawyers at Haber Law are experienced in negotiating, drafting and litigating commercial leases, and can help draft, negotiate, and review your commercial lease as well as litigate any dispute that may arise from an existing lease.
-Please contact me at email@example.com for more information or to schedule a consultation.
+The business lawyers at Haber Law are experienced in negotiating, drafting, and litigating commercial leases, and can help draft, negotiate, and review your commercial lease as well as litigate any dispute that may arise from an existing lease.
+Please contact Haber Law for more information or to schedule a consultation.
 Stay tuned for Part 2 of this series where we will discuss other key provisions in commercial leases.